MatthewTorretta/Financial_Datascience_Assignments/README.md

 - Report which punk was traded the most.
 - Plot the average price by day in the DB.
 - Which owner has the most valuable portfolio of Crypto Punks?

+(Twitter_Topic_Modelling) Tasks:

+- Select an investment topic of your choice e.g. cryptocurrency, NFT’s, Value investing, Gold, Technology stocks etc.
+- Research a list of at least 10 twitter experts in your topic and list them in your report.
+- Using Tweepy/the Twitter API (or any twitter package of your choice) pull 200 tweets from each expert into a DB.
+- Create a Word Cloud and do topic modelling analysis on the tweets - reporting the resulting model for 2 topics.

+(Image_Classification) Tasks:

+- Install and setup the object classification example from the lecture slides.
+- Using some street level images of people outside shops of your own choice run the classification tools on your images.